 1 – Divide the cultivation area evenly into blocks and beds

 Divide your land into several blocks.
 These should all be about the same distance, if possible, from the spaces used for packaging vegetables and for equipment storage.
 Each block should then be divided into permanent raised beds.
-Standardizing your practices – including the division and size of your garden blocks and beds – makes your work easier in the long term, so it is important that all of your beds all be the same size.
-In general, raised beds should be 30 metres (roughly 100 feet) long and 75 centimetres (roughly 30 inches) wide, but can be shorter depending on your needs.
+Standardizing your practices – including the division and size of your garden blocks and beds – makes your work easier in the long term, so it is important that all of your beds be the same size.
+In general, raised beds should be 30 meters (roughly 100 feet) long and 75 centimeters (roughly 30 inches) wide but can be shorter depending on your needs.

 This system allows for better soil drainage and early warming in spring.
 In addition, this method produces better harvests by avoiding soil compaction and promoting the presence of soil microorganisms.

 2 – Weed and prepare the soil using hand tools